andstrat/msxl/README.md

 IDEAS
 =====

-- [ ] Lock Looppoints to step lane. dfgff
+- [ ] Lock Looppoints to step lane.
-- [ ] 8 Variants per pitch pattern: Pitch sequence stays same, variante, e.g repeat my vary.
+- [ ] Variants per pitch pattern: Pitch sequence stays same, variante, e.g repeat my vary.
 Can be choosen in Control Lane.
 - [ ] Hocketing for 4(?)
 Midi devices
 - [ ] Import MIDI file
 - [ ] Drag / Drop to and from Ableton